-- Semiprivate room and board and special services when you are an inpatient in a general hospital.
+• Semiprivate room and board and special services when you are an inpatient in a general hospital.
 This includes nursery charges for a well newborn.
 These charges are included with the benefits for the maternity admission.
 Your (and your newborn child's) inpatient stay will be no less than 48 hours following a vaginal delivery or 96 hours following a Caesarian section unless you and your attending physician decide otherwise as provided by law.
 If you choose to be discharged earlier, this health plan covers one home visit within 48 hours of discharge, when it is furnished by a physician; or by a registered nurse; or by a nurse midwife; or by a nurse practitioner.
 This visit may include: parent education; assistance and training in breast or bottle feeding; and appropriate tests.
-This health plan will cover more visits that are furnished by a covered provider only if Blue Cross and Blue Shield determines the visits are clinically necessary. - Delivery of one or more than one baby.
-This includes prenatal and postnatal medical care that is furnished for you by a physician; or by a nurse midwife.
-Your benefits for prenatal and postnatal medical care that is furnished by a physician or by a nurse midwife are included in Blue Cross and Blue Shield's payment for the delivery.
+This health plan will cover more visits that are furnished by a covered provider only if Blue Cross and Blue Shield determines the visits are clinically necessary.

+- Delivery of one or more than one baby.
+This includes prenatal and postnatal medical care lab tests, x-rays, and other covered tests that are furnished for you by a physician; or by a nurse midwife.
+Your benefits for prenatal and postnatal medical care and lab tests, x-rays, and other covered tests that are furnished by a physician or by a nurse midwife are included in Blue Cross and Blue Shield's payment for the delivery.
 The benefits that are provided for these services will be those that are in effect on the date of delivery.
 When a physician or a nurse midwife furnishes only prenatal and/or postnatal care, benefits for those services are based on the date the care is received.
-This health plan also covers prenatal and postnatal medical care exams and lab tests when they are furnished for you by a general hospital; or by a community health center.
-Your benefits for these services are based on the date the care is received.

-- Standby attendance that is furnished for you by a physician (who is a pediatrician), when a known or suspected complication threatening your health or the health of your child requires that a pediatrician be present during the delivery. - Childbirth classes for up to \$90 for one childbirth course for each covered pregnant member and up to \$45 for each refresher childbirth course.
+This health plan also covers prenatal and postnatal medical care exams and lab tests, x-rays, and other covered tests when they are furnished for you by a general hospital; or by a community health center.
+Your benefits for these services are based on the date the care is received. - Standby attendance that is furnished for you by a physician (who is a pediatrician), when a known or suspected complication threatening your health or the health of your child requires that a pediatrician be present during the delivery. - Childbirth classes for up to \$90 for one childbirth course for each covered pregnant member and up to \$45 for each refresher childbirth course.
 Pregnant members are encouraged to attend the childbirth course that is recommended by their physician or by their health care facility or by their nurse midwife.
 You must pay the full cost of the childbirth course.
 After you complete the course, call the Blue Cross and Blue Shield customer service office for a claim form to file your claim.
 You will not be reimbursed for this amount unless you complete the course, except when your delivery occurs before the course ends.